stacks-network/stacks-core/README.md

 ## Getting started

 [Here](http://docs.stacks.co/docs/blockchain/) is a full guide on how to get started by downloading the Stacks blockchain and building it locally.

+We also have guides to setup your own [Stacks node or miners](https://docs.stacks.co/docs/nodes-and-miners/).

 ## Contributing

 For more information on how to contribute to this repository please refer to [CONTRIBUTORS](CONTRIBUTORS).

 For more information on Stacks Improvement Proposals (SIPs) please refer to [SIPs documentation](https://docs.stacks.co/docs/governance/sips).

+[Here](https://docs.stacks.co/docs/contribute/) you can find other ways to contribute to the Stacks ecosystem.

 ## Community and Further reading